RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 .. note:: All optimizers and MD-simulators in ASH that take an ASH fragment as input will upon completion, update the coordinates of that ASH fragment
     with the coordinates of the last step.
-    In the script above, the MD function will use the last geometry from the OpenMM_Opt function.

 This script defines an ASH fragment from the final PDB-file created by OpenMM_Modeller.
 It then defines an OpenMM_Theory object using the full system XML file (and PDB topology).
 In addition to basic automatic X-H bondconstraints and rigid-water constraints we also have to